hechmik/news_summariser/README.md

 - which algorithm to use for summarising articles (```algorithm```): at the moment you can choose between:
     - ```pagerank```: sentences in a given article are compared to each other in terms of their cosine similarity.Once the similarity matrix is built, PageRank is used for finding the most diverse sentences
     - ```tf_idf```: in this case a tf-idf matrix is built for each article.
 Sentences with the highest tf-idf average value are included in the summary
+    - ```bart```: summaries are created by reformulating the given article using [BART](https://arxiv.org/abs/1910.13461).
+If you choose this option please keep in mind that it is data hungry and you may need to increase docker deamon resources to at least 4 GB of RAM
+    - ```t5```: the procedure works as described in the previous point, however in this case [T5](https://arxiv.org/abs/1910.10683) model is used for creating abstractive summaries .
+T5-based summaries, as BART ones, are computationally intensive.
 - whether to send the summaries via telegram or not (```send_summaries_via_telegram```), expressed as boolean
 - the chat id of your chat with the bot (```telegram_chat_id```)
 - the token associated with your bot (```telegram_token```)